wyattlam1/wyattlam1.github.io/_posts/2011-11-19-what-I-learned-at-apple.markdown

 ---
 layout:     post
 title:      "What I Learned at Apple"
 date:       2011-11-19
+type:       blog
 categories: technology
 ---
 I interned at Apple Inc. this past summer as a software engineer.
 I was part of the Consumer Applications Engineering department, who was in charge of the popular Mac OS applications such as iPhoto, GarageBand, or Final Cut Pro.
 The three months I worked at Apple became one of my best learning experiences in my academic career.
 I gained invaluable insights on building a successful career and experienced the culture of a large company.
 Out of all the things I learned, one specific aspect intrigued me the most.
 It was the company’s attention to detail.